emmettng/emmett.github.io/ml/Convolution.md

 ## The binding problem
 Firstly, I will give a intuitive discussion about a problem of the Fully Connected network (usually being referred as FC network).

-Assuming that we have somehow trained this network successfully, so that in layer N of this network, there are invariant representations of all elementary features, and when being activated, neuron $\alpha_1$  is the only representation of a vertical bar in the input layer `I` and neuron $\alpha_2$ is the only representation of a horizontal bar in the input layer I.  In other words, if there is any vertical bar shows up in the input layer, no neuro other than $\alpha_1$ will be activated, so the same as $\alpha_2$ to a horizontal bar.
+Assuming that we have somehow trained this network successfully, so that in layer N of this network, there are invariant representations of all elementary features, and when being activated, neuron $\alpha_1$  is the only representation of a vertical bar in the input layer `I` and neuron $\alpha_2$ is the only representation of a horizontal bar in the input layer I.  In other words, if there is any vertical bar shows up in the input layer, no neuron other than $\alpha_1$ will be activated, so the same as $\alpha_2$ to a horizontal bar.

 ![binding_1](../imgs/binding_1.png)